-- Board elects not to give the duplicate bond on the Village Administrator acting as Village Treasurer as provided by Sec.
+- (C) Duplicate Treasurer's Bond Eliminated.
+The Village Board elects not to give the duplicate bond on the Village Treasurer as provided by Sec.
 70.67(1), Wis.
 Stats.
 Pursuant to Sec.
 70.67(2), Wis.
-Stats., the Village shall be obligated to pay, in case the Village Administrator shall fail to do so, all state and county taxes required by law to be paid by such Village Administrator to the La Crosse County Treasurer. (created by Ord.
-477 on 1/3/2017) - (D) Village Clerk/Treasurer.
+Stats., the Village shall be obligated to pay, in case the Village Treasurer shall fail to do so, all state and county taxes required by law to be paid by such Village Treasurer to the La Crosse County Treasurer. (created by Ord.
+477 on 1/3/2017; amended by Ord.
+534 on 11/19/2024) - (D) Village Clerk/Treasurer.
 The office of Village Clerk/Treasurer is hereby created and appointment shall be made by the Village Administrator with approval of the Village Board.
 The Village Clerk/Treasurer shall hold office for an indefinite term, subject to removal by the Village Board.
 The duties of Village Clerk/Treasurer are as set forth by Wisconsin Statutes and Annotations 61.25 Clerk and Wisconsin Statutes and Annotations 61.26 Treasurer. (created by Ord.
 523 on 10/03/2023) - 1.06 Village Board.
 The Trustees and the President shall constitute a board designated the Village Board of West Salem, hereinafter referred to as the "Board".
 Four (4) trustees shall constitute a quorum, but a less number may adjourn from time to time.
 The President shall preside at all meetings when present.
 In the Village President's absence, the Board may select another Trustee to preside. - 1.07 Meetings.
 The regular meeting dates of the Board shall be the first and third Tuesdays of every month.
 Special meetings may be called by any two Trustees by filing a written request therefor with the Village Clerk, who shall notify the President and all Trustees of such special meeting and its purpose in writing.
 All meetings shall be open to the public.
 The Board shall keep a record of all its proceedings and publish the same in a newspaper published or having general circulation in the Village.